ncraffey/HUDSON/README.md

 ### Hardware Milestones (PL)

-Running HUDSON on the PL is the final stage of development and the output framerate and accuracy of the algorithm will determine its real-world viability.
+Running HUDSON on the PL is how we will accelerate certain image processing algorithms, and the output framerate and accuracy of the algorithm will determine its real-world viability.

 - HDMI Overlay<sub>[6]<sub>
   1. Use the HDMI I/O to pass through a static image from a source to a monitor
   2. Use the HDMI I/O to pass through a video from a source to a monitor
+  3. Strip the HDMI IP out of the base overlay to free space on the PL<sub>[7]</sub>

     *NOTE: May run into HDCP issues.
 Be sure to test from multiple different HDMI sources (especially a game console) to ensure we can move onto next step)*